 If you’re struggling with addiction, finding the right treatment program can seem like a daunting task.
 But it doesn’t have to be difficult.
 Find one that offers evidence-based treatments.
 This includes cognitive behavioral therapy (CBT), motivational interviewing, family counseling, and contingency management.
 These types of therapies have been proven to help people overcome mental health diagnoses and addictions.

 Look into the facility’s history.
 The most reputable facilities have had success helping others successfully address their issues.
 If possible, find out how long the facility has been around, what kinds of clients they treat, and whether they work with other organizations.

 If you’re struggling with a dual diagnosis, there are several resources available to help you get better.
-Zinnia Healing can help you get the treatment you need.
+Zinnia Health can help you get the treatment you need.
 Call our helpline at (855) 430-9439 or fill out our online contact form to learn more about dual diagnosis treatment options.
 We utilize an evidence-based approach to treating a wide range of mental health disorders and substance use disorders.